oktadev/okta-blog/_source/_posts/2018-11-15-node-express-typescript.md

 - "Build a @nodejs application using @typescriptlang and #expressjs"
 image: blog/node-express-typescript/node-express-typescript.jpg
 type: conversion
-changelog:
-  - 2021-03-30: Updated to use CLI for creating Okta application.
 ---

 Like it or not, JavaScript has been helping developers power the Internet since 1995.
 In that time, JavaScript usage has grown from small user experience enhancements to complex full-stack applications using Node.js on the server and one of many frameworks on the client such as Angular, React, or Vue.